ewancg/CSE2EX/README.md

   * Option to disable the design choice that locks sprites to a 320x240 grid when drawn, making them move smoother
 * Bugfixes

-Also included are enhancements specifically for modders:
+Also included are enhancements specifically for modding:
 * PNG support
 * Full alpha blending support
 * Fixed text blending, utilising the aforementioned alpha support